flipcoder/textbeat/README.md

 - MIDI input/output
 - MIDI stabilization
 - Headless VST rack integration
-- Csound, Sonic Pi, libgme (chiptune lib) integration
+- Csound and Sonic Pi instrument integration
+- libGME for classic chiptune
 - Text-to-speech and singing (Espeak/Festival)
 ```

 Features I'm adding eventually:

 ```
-- Recording and encoding audio output of a project
+- Recording and encoding output of a project
 - Midi controller input and recording
 - Midi input chord analysis
+- MPE support for temperment and dynamic tonality
 ```

 I'll be making use of python's multiprocessing or